pkosiec/mongo-seeding/examples/import-data/README.md

 ### JavaScript library

+1. Initialize a new Node.js project in this directory (folder, which contains this Readme file) with the command:

+    ```
+    npm init -y
+    ```

-1. Create `index.js` file in this directory with the following content:
+1. Create a new `index.js` file in the same directory with the following content:

     ```javascript
     const path = require('path');